 RDP with dual monitor on Slackware and I3 Window Manager

-Recently I have been required to change my work dynamic, yes due to the current pandemic, and I thought it’d be fun to have a setup where I remote into my work machine from Slackware and still have access to my Linux system (my work system is using Windows as an OS).
+Recently I have been required to change my work dynamic due to the current pandemic, and I thought it’d be fun to have a setup where I remote into my work machine from Slackware and still have access to my Linux system (my work system is Windows based).
 I can easily disconnect when I’m done working and start working on other activities from Linux.
 Connecting via RDP to my remote system should be simple enough to achieve, but I found myself wondering how to achieve this simple task on my current setup.

 My Desktop Setup